Dilation and evacuation: Variations

 If the fetus is removed intact, the procedure is referred to as intact dilation and extraction by the American Medical Association, and referred to as "intact dilation and evacuation" by the American Congress of Obstetricians and Gynecologists (ACOG).

 Risks

 D&E is a safe procedure when performed by experienced practitioners.
-The rate of mortality following legal procedures in the US is 0.62 legal induced abortion-related deaths per 100,000 reported legal abortions.
+The rate of mortality for all types of legal abortion procedures in the US (not specifically D&E) is 0.43 abortion-related deaths per 100,000 reported legal abortions.
+There were four identified deaths related to abortion in the US during 2019, out of 625,000 abortions.
 The strongest risk factor for mortality following abortion is increasing gestational age.